oroinc/documentation/install_upgrade/installation_quick_start_dev/service/installation_via_UI.rst

         .. image:: /install_upgrade/img/installation/wizard-5.png

-        .. hint:: If something goes wrong and a failure occurs, you can check error logs in the var/logs/oro_install.
+        .. hint:: If something goes wrong and a failure occurs, you can check error logs in the app/logs/oro_install.
 Fix the errors, click **Back** and repeat the installation step.

         Once installation is complete, click **Next**.

 .. _a-6-launch-the-application:

-7. At the *Finish* step, click **Launch Application** to open the OroCommerce Administration Login screen.
+7. At the *Finish* step, click **Launch Application** to open the OroCRM Administration Login screen.

    .. image:: /install_upgrade/img/installation/wizard-6.png